 COMING TO MONCTON, JUNE 6

 EFC President Bruce Clemenger and Don McNiven, the EFC’s director of affiliate and donor relations, will be conducting a “Town Hall”-style meeting in Moncton June 6 at 7 p.m.
 AST, hosted by Hillside Baptist Church (an EFC affiliate).
 Topics including euthanasia and religious freedom and their impact on the church and society.
 Local EFC affiliate churches have been sent formal invitations, but anyone is welcome to attend.

 MEET YOU IN YOUR NEIGHBOURHOOD

-Don McNiven, the EFC’s director of affiliate and donor relations, is visiting across Ontario during May and then New Brunswick and Nova Scotia the week of June 6.
-He would be delighted to visit with supporters there to discuss the programs of the EFC and a current research extension of the Canadian Bible Engagement Study.
-Contact him at McNivenD@theEFC.ca or call 416-902-9110.
+Don McNiven, the EFC’s director of affiliate and donor relations, is visiting New Brunswick and Nova Scotia the week of June 6.
+His itinerary also includes Alberta in July, Ontario in August, PEI and Nova Scotia in September and Ontario in October.
+He would be delighted to visit with supporters in those places to discuss the programs of the EFC and current research initiatives.
+Email him or call 416-902-9110.

 “SPRING” FAITH TODAY ON SOMEONE YOU LOVE

 Want to order a subscription for someone to Faith Today, Canada’s Christian magazine?
 It makes a great gift that lasts all year.
 Faith Today, the EFC’s bimonthly magazine, helps readers to be better informed, equipped and connected!
 As an added bonus, subscriptions now also include our free new youth magazine, Love Is Moving.
 Details and ordering online or toll-free at 1-866-302-3362.

 → How a correspondence ministry helps inmates know Jesus, by Rosemary Redshaw